This post may contain affiliate links. Read my disclosure policy.

 Follow along with my method below to make Philly cheesesteak sloppy joes:

-- Melt the butter and cook the vegetables in a large skillet.
+- Cook the vegetables.
 In a large skillet over medium heat, melt the butter.
 Add onion and peppers and cook, stirring often, until softened and slightly translucent, about 6-8 minutes.

-- Place beef in the middle of the skillet and cook until it’s browned.
+- Cook the beef.
 Push the vegetables out towards the sides of the pan and add the beef in the middle.
 Cook the ground beef until it is browned, breaking it up with a spoon as it cooks, about 5-7 minutes.
 Drain and discard any excess grease.

-- Add the garlic, salt, and pepper, and cook for a few minutes.
+- Cook the garlic.
 Add the garlic, salt, and pepper, and saute for a minute or two.

-- Whisk the cornstarch into the beef broth and then add it to the skillet along with the sauces, and cook until thickened.
+- Add the broth.
 Whisk the cornstarch into the beef broth, then add to the skillet as well as the steak sauce, ketchup, and Worcestershire sauce.
 Bring to a simmer and cook for another 5-10 minutes or until heated through and thickened to your desired consistency.

 While the traditional way to serve sloppy joes is to pile it on hamburger buns, this is actually one of my favorite flexible family meals because I can think outside the bun.
 That means we can have a meal we love more often, but always enjoy it a different way.
 Or customize it if the family wants to use regular buns, but one person, like me, needs a gluten free option.
 Here are some ideas: